OfferZen-Community/developer-mentoring/docs/essential-mentoring-resources/common-bad-habits.md

 ---
-description: A list of advice, comments, and experiences from senior developers.
+description: A list of advice, comments, and experiences from seniors.
 id: common-bad-habits
 sidebar_position: 9
-title: Common Bad Habits Seen by Senior Developers
+title: Common Bad Habits Seen by Seniors
 ---

 <head>